The Best Turkey Breed For Your Homestead

 - Shorter lived because their massive weight is too heavy for their skeletal structure and organs at maturity.

 - Unable to mate naturally due to their shorter legs and overly large breasts.
-Because of these ‘impairments’ the mature males aren’t physically capable of, well, getting the job done.
 Commercial farms use artificial insemination.

-- They will forage when young, but become sedentary as they age.
-(Hmmmm….this sounds vaguely familiar.)
+- They will forage when young but become more sedentary as they age.

 Why Raise Heritage Turkeys?